Studies show there is a link between blood sugar control and gum disease. How does this work and what can you do about it?

 – If you smoke, quit as soon as possible

 Do you have questions?
-Phone Riverwalk Dental Spa to learn more about how diabetes can affect your smile in Jenks, Oklahoma at 918-770-0027.
+Phone Riverwalk Dental Spa + Sleep Apnea Solutions to learn more about how diabetes can affect your smile in Tulsa, Oklahoma at 918-770-0027.